mrubi-rootstrap/diagnose/README.md

 npm test
 ```

-Run the tests including coding styles and lines coverage
+Run the tests including assertions on the coding style and lines coverage

 ```
 npm run all-tests
 ```